-- Childcare (if required) - Cover your clinical duties, inform your clinical supervisor - Travel arrangements, most Trusts/providers will take all involved staff to court together - If you are travelling alone courts rarely have car parks for witnesses.
-Allow plenty of time to find somewhere to park and have change for the meter. - If travelling with a colleague have a contingency plan for getting home in case you are giving evidence at very different times - Have you got a copy of your statement? - Dress code; view it as a job interview.
-Men jacket/tie or suit, women suit or shirt/skirt.
+- Childcare (if required) - Cover your clinical duties, inform your clinical supervisor - Travel arrangements, most trusts will take all involved staff to court together - If you are travelling alone courts rarely have car parks for witnesses.
+Allow plenty of time to find somewhere to park and have change for the meter - If travelling with a colleague have a contingency plan for getting home in case you are giving evidence at very different times - Have you got a copy of your statement? - Dress code; view it as a job interview.
+Avoid colourful clothing, think of the impact on the family.
+Men jacket/tie or suit, women suit or shirt/skirt

-Section 12: After Giving Evidence
+8. After Giving Evidence

 - You are normally free to leave after you have completed giving evidence.
-You are free to stay to the conclusion to hear the conclusion and verdict, you may find this helpful - If the Coroner makes recommendations in relation to his findings, you may wish to reflect on how this will influence your practice. - After court you may feel tired and emotionally drained.
-Most Trusts/providers will not expect you to return to work after giving evidence - You may wish to offer a debrief after court.
-This can normally be organised through your employer - The media can (and usually are) present at inquests.
+You are free to stay to hear the conclusion and verdict, you may find this helpful - If the Coroner makes recommendations in relation to his findings, you may wish to reflect on how this will influence your practice. - After court you may feel tired and emotionally drained.
+Most trusts will not expect you to return to work after giving evidence - You may wish to opt for a de-brief after court.
+This can normally be organised through your trust. - The media can (and usually are) present at inquests.
 Media reports are selective and reports can be biased.
 Be prepared to see journalists inside and outside the court.
-Media interest should be covered by your Trust's/provider's Communications Team.
+Media interest should be covered by your Trusts' Communications Team.
 It is best to avoid being drawn to give any comment to journalists. - Media reports can be frustrating and stressful.
 You may wish to try to avoid them.
 You may feel you are being unfairly blamed.
-If this occurs please seek support from your friends, from the Trust/provider and from HEE.
+If this occurs please seek support from your friends, from the trust and from the deanery.